signalwire/signalwire-solutions/code/answering_machine_detection/README.md

 ## Docker instructions

-Copy `env.example` to `.env` and edit.
+Copy `env.example` to `.env` and edit the file, adding the necessary SignalWire credentials and other phone numbers you will need.

-Build with `docker build . -t rubyamd`

-Run with `docker run -it --rm -p 8080:8080 --name rubyamd --env-file .env rubyamd`
+Build the image with `docker build . -t rubyamd`, then run the script using `docker run -it --rm -p 8080:8080 --name rubyamd --env-file .env rubyamd`.

 ## Testing locally

 You may need to use a SSH tunnel for testing this code – we recommend [ngrok](https://ngrok.com/).
-After starting the tunnel, you can use the URL you receive from `ngrok` in your webhook configuration for your phone number.
+After starting the tunnel pointed at your port `8080`, you can use the URL you receive from `ngrok` in your webhook configuration for your phone number.

 ## Sign Up Here